June 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 This picture has its own page with more detail, click here to see it.

-The results using the C6IRED schedule are fabulous.
+The results using the C6IRED schedule were fabulous.
 And the cost is way down.
 Amazingly, black iron does not gel the slurry at all!
 And it is not nearly as messy as the red.
-Like any iron red, this has a fluid melt, so is running (although it is applied thickly).
-The thermal expansion is still quite low, so it should not craze.
-And the LOI is much lower, which should minimize bubbling.
+Like any iron red, it needs to go on thick and has a fluid melt; that's a recipe for running (so a catch glaze is needed).
+Two pluses: The thermal expansion is lower, so crazing is less likely.
+The LOI is much lower, which should minimize bubbling.

 Buy me a coffee and we can talk